Steamed Red Bean Paste Buns are a Chinese classic. These buns feature a homemade sweetened adzuki bean paste inside soft and fluffy steamed buns.

 - Place the steaming rack over the warm water and leave to proof for 20 minutes.

-- Turn on to high heat and steam the buns for 15 minutes.
+- Turn on to high heat and once the water has come to a boil, steam the buns for 15 minutes.

 - Turn off the heat and leave to rest for 5 minutes before opening the lid.